laravel/docs/validation.md

 <a name="creating-form-requests"></a>
 ### Creating Form Requests

+> {note} Watch out when using laravel/octane in conjuction with form request objects.
+Direct injection into controllers is prohibited by the way laravel/octane works as is documented in https://laravel.com/docs/8.x/octane#request-injection .
+Please consider instantiating your Form Request Objects inside your controllers instead of injecting them via type-hinting when using laravel/octane.

 For more complex validation scenarios, you may wish to create a "form request".
 Form requests are custom request classes that encapsulate their own validation and authorization logic.
 To create a form request class, you may use the `make:request` Artisan CLI command:

     php artisan make:request StorePostRequest